alanmcruickshank/hypercube-extruders/README.md

 # Hypercube Extruders
-Direct drive and Bowden swappable extruders for the Hypercube design of printer
+Direct drive and Bowden swappable extruders for the Hypercube design of printer.

+Also available on thingiverse: http://www.thingiverse.com/thing:3761366

 ![Image of both toolheads](/img/both-front.jpg "Image of both toolheads")